no-joki/no-joki/README.md

 <p align="center"><details>
 <summary>ABOUT ME</summary>
   <p>you wanna know about lil ol me? aw shucks</p>
-    <p>WELL TRULY! i do not know what to say! (is going to say things) i'm physically disabled, plus audhd! there's a lot of comorbidities here, but my biggest problems are inattention and fatigue. that may make me seem a bit disinterested at times, but i promise it's not!</p>
+    <p>WELL TRULY! i do not know what to say! (is going to say things) i'm physically disabled, plus audhd! there's a lot of comorbidities here, but my biggest problems are inattention and fatigue. that may make me seem a bit disinterested at times, but i promise it's not</p>
-     <p>as for labels, i've been a bit confused myself! just know that i am queer and not cishet, and if you ever see me poking fun at a label, i'm under it! the closest ones are aroace and genderfluid, though</p>
+     <p>as for labels, i'm queer, but aroace and genderfluid/nonbinary fit best.</p>
      <p>if you'd like to psychoanalyze me and are into this kinda thing, my typology is ENFP 7W6 748 sluai iee EFLV sanguine-phlegmatic sx/so but don't ask me any questions because i only did this for my friend who knows much more than me</p>
   <p>my favorite color is orange and i like oversharing online....... i have a lot of "cringy" interests so if riding the high horse is your type of deal, i fear we may not get along too well! i do not want to be the "exception," i want you to be nice to people!</p>
    <p>i have had a crazy life at my ripe age of 19 and you are bound to learn about it if we talk about experiences</p>